wso2-extensions/mi-connector-bigquery/docs/config.md

 ```
 **Properties**
 * apiUrl: The base endpoint URL of the BigQuery API.
-* accessToken: OAuth token for the BigQuery API.
+* accessToken: The OAuth token for the BigQuery API.
-* clientId:  Client Id for the BigQuery API.
+* clientId:  The client ID for the BigQuery API.
-* clientSecret: Client Secret for the BigQuery API.
+* clientSecret: The client Secret for the BigQuery API.
-* refreshToken: RefreshToken for BigQuery API.
+* refreshToken: The refresh token for the BigQuery API.
-* registryPath: Registry path to save the access token.
+* registryPath: The registry path to save the access token.
 * fields: List of fields to be returned in the response.
-* callback: Name of the JavaScript callback function that handles the response.
+* callback: The name of the JavaScript callback function that handles the response.
 Used in JavaScript JSON-P requests.
-* apiKey: API key.
-Required, unless you provide an OAuth 2.0 token.
+* apiKey: The API key.
+Required unless you provide an OAuth 2.0 token.
-* prettyPrint: Returns response with indentations and line breaks.
+* prettyPrint: Returns the response with indentations and line breaks.
 If the property is **true**, the response is returned in a human-readable format.
 * quotaUser: Alternative to userIp.
-Lets you enforce per-user quotas from a server-side application even in cases when the user's IP address is unknown.
+Lets you enforce per-user quotas from a server-side application even in cases where the user's IP address is unknown.
 * userIp: IP address of the end user for whom the API call is being made.
 Lets you enforce per-user quotas when calling the API from a server-side application.
 * ifMatch: Etag value to use for returning a page of list values if the values have not changed.
 * ifNoneMatch: Etag value to use for returning a page of list values if the values have changed.

 or

-You can use only the below (getAccessTokenFromServiceAccount) to get the access token and do all the other operations.
+You can use only the below operation (getAccessTokenFromServiceAccount) to get the access token and to do all the other operations.

 **getAccessTokenFromServiceAccount**
 ```xml